I’m rarely on the fence, but often on the (green) roof.

 This blog has its roots in my service on the Northfield Planning Commission (2001-2005) asking questions about how Northfield got where it was, where it wanted to go in the future, and who would pay for it.
 The questions continued to be asked (but were not completely answered) when I served on the Northfield City Council from 2008-2012.
 Still asking the questions…

-I have one husband, one daughter, two dogs, and a giant chicken.
+I have one husband, one daughter, one dog, and one giant chicken.
 I’m committed to cycling as basic transportation year-round and when not agitating and advocating around Northfield, I’m probably drinking coffee.